seojksc/seojksc.github.io/profile.md

 *

-[2] Multigrid Fast Solver of the Artificial Neural Network Method Solving Elliptic Boundary Value Partial Differential Equations
+[2] Artificial Neural Networks on Multi-grid Domain to Solve Elliptic Boundary Value PDEs for Non-linear Problems

 (In Preparation)